VinceBarresi/programming_challenges/README.md

 14. Return a final string if sum of equal parts of a string are equal to eachother

 15. Return unique elements after comparing arrays of duplicate elements

+16. Check whether two strings are anagrams of eachother